libis/opening_hours_cloudapp/README.md

 The Configuration screen is accessible by the wrench-icon.
 It has 2 fields.

 Service URL: The URL of the Opening Hours API-endpoint.
 This needs to be configured only once after the API has been set up.
+(Interested to get a service URL hosted by LIBIS?
+[Contact us!](https://www.Libis.be/contact))

 Languages: the user can select the languages the Opening hours Cloud App will provide in the Translations-dialog.
 Adding a language can be done by selecting it from the dropdown-selector and removing a language is done with the minus-icon.